Spain wine tour

-Ribera del Duero is hot, hot, hot!
-Not like southern Spain with 90+ temperatures, but like a wine region that gets 90+ ratings.
+Ribera del Duero is hot!
+Not like southern Spain with 90+ temperatures, but rather with 90+ ratings.
 Granted DO status in 1982 when only 8 wineries existed, there are now 220 in this quality-minded region where tinto fino (tempranillo) reins.

 From Valladolid, we head to our first winery, Abadia Retuerta.
 Being a stone’s throw beyond the DO border, these mavericks grow nontraditional varietals like syrah and petit verdot and emphasize single-vineyard cru in diverse microclimates.
 In contrast, during our second tasting—with lunch at Emina winery's restaurant—we'll focus on the regional star, tinto fino.
 (Emina also has an intriguing wine museum, which we'll pop into for a look.)

 Our afternoon tasting again spotlights Ribera's tinto fino, at either Emilio Moro or Pesquera, both of which craft diverse styles from this malleable varietal.
 If time allows, we’ll visit the imposing castle of Peñafiel to take in the panoramic view of banks (ribera) of the Duero River.
 Dinner introduces upscale versions of classic Spanish dishes, such as pimientos rellenos (stuffed red peppers), white asparagus tips, artichokes with jamon (a special Iberian ham), and paella.